-General research interests include the psychology of achievement, psychology of happiness, and philosophy of success; moral psychology; negotiation tactics and strategy, the art and science of persuasion, and effective interpersonal influence.
-Current Projects: researching the neuroscience and psychology of belief states and their roles in negotiation, persuasion, and influence.
+General research interests include business ethics, leading with values, the psychology of achievement, psychology of happiness, and philosophy of success; moral psychology; negotiation tactics and strategy, the art and science of persuasion, and effective interpersonal influence.
+Current Projects: publishing book (The Conscience Code) on how to take effective action on your values while protecting your career, researching the neuroscience and psychology of belief states and their roles in negotiation, persuasion, and influence.
 Investigating culture as a variable in global conflicts and negotiations.
 Researching moral psychology, behavioral ethics, and responsible leadership.

 G. Richard Shell, Springboard: Launching Your Personal Search for Success (Penguin, 2014)

 G. Richard Shell (2010), The Morality of Bargaining: Identity versus Interests in Negotiations with Evil, Negotiation Journal, Vol. 26, No. 4, 453-81.